 Here are certain factors that are essential to calculate depreciation

-- Useful Life : It is that time till which the asset can function productively.
+- Useful Life: It is that time until which the asset can function productively.
 Beyond this period, the asset will not be performing at its best and will not be cost-effective for the business.

-There are three different methods of calculating depreciation expense, which are:
+There are two different methods of calculating depreciation expense, which are:

 - Straight Line Method